5.5 Protecting Your Nursing License

 • Follow agency policies and procedures related to medication administration and documentation.

 • Clarify prescriptions with prescribing providers if they are unclear or you have concerns.
-For example, if acetaminophen is prescribed for fever and the patient is experiencing pain, clarify the indications in the order before administering it for pain.
+For example, if acetaminophen is prescribed for fever and the client is experiencing pain, clarify the indications in the order before administering it for pain.

 • Maintain a chain of possession when administering medications.
 Never administer a medication for which you have not personally done the medication checks.